Connect Workday to your favorite reporting tools without moving data.

 Our abridged instructions follow.

-Step 1: Install the Power BI On-Premises Data Gateway
+Step 1: Install the Power BI on-premises data gateway

-The first step will be installing the Power BI on-premises data gateway onto your machine.
+The first step will be installing the Power BI data gateway onto your machine.
 You will need to install the gateway on the machine that contains the SQL Server database or on which the MySQL proxy is running.
-It would be ideal to install the on-premises data gateway, but you will be able to get some base functionality if you are using a personal gateway.
-For more information, and to download the gateway, visit the Power BI site or choose Download Data Gateway from Power BI Online.
+It would be ideal to install the standard data gateway, but you will be able to get some base functionality if you are using a personal gateway.

-Step 2: Add a Data Source in Power BI Online
+Step 2: Add a data source in Power BI online

-Once you have installed the Gateway, you can add a data source to the Gateway by signing in to Power BI Online and selecting the Manage Gateways option from the Settings menu (the gear icon towards the top-right of the page).
+Once you have installed the Gateway, you can add a data source to the Gateway by signing into Power BI Online and selecting the Manage Gateways option from the Settings menu (the gear icon towards the top-right of the page).

-With a Gateway selected, click on +ADD DATA SOURCE and fill in the appropriate fields.
-You can use the in-network name or IP address of the Server machine hosting the data.
-When using the CData ODBC or JDBC driver, you will need to use the Basic authentication method, connecting with the username and password that you configure for the MySQL proxy.
-If you have replicated your data to a SQL Server database, then you will need to use the appropriate credentials for accessing the SQL Server database (either Windows credentials or database credentials).
+- If you have replicated your data to a SQL Server database, then you will need to use the appropriate credentials for accessing the SQL Server database (either Windows credentials or database credentials).

 Step 3: Connect to the Data Source from Power BI Desktop

 Now that you have added data sources via the on-premises data gateway, you will need to publish the data sets that you wish to access from Power BI.
-To do so, You will need to install Power BI Desktop and access the data in the SQL Server database or the data exposed by the MySQL proxy.
-Click Get Data, select the appropriate data source (SQL Server Database or MySQL Database), and enter the appropriate credentials, including the Server name, database, and user/password.
+To do so, you will need to install Power BI Desktop and access the data in the SQL Server database or through the Power BI connector.
+Click Get Data, select the appropriate data source (SQL Server Database or the CData data source), and enter the appropriate credentials, including the Server name, database, and user/password.

 Microsoft offers the following instructions when it comes to connecting to the data source and creating the data set: